Officials perplexed why Fort Pierce not chosen for Brightline station

 With more room to grow in Fort Pierce, that sentiment was echoed by Pete Tesch, the head of the St. Lucie County Economic Development Council.

-"We have like 13 million square feet of industrial development happening here in Saint Lucie County,” Tesch said.
-"So there’s businesses coming in population is growing we’re becoming a more prosperous and dynamic economy."
+"We have like 13 million square feet of industrial development happening here in St. Lucie County," Tesch said.
+"So, there's businesses coming in.
+Population is growing.
+We're becoming a more prosperous and dynamic economy."

 In addition, Fort Pierce reported forecasted population growth to outpace Martin County by more than 40%

-"All this to me makes it very crystal clear that while Brightline didn’t choose us today they’re gonna have to look at us in the future,” Tesch said.
+"All this to me makes it very crystal clear that while Brightline didn't choose us today, they're going to have to look at us in the future," Tesch said.

-That a big reason why county leaders aren't calling the Stuart decision a defeat.
+That is a big reason why county leaders aren't calling the Stuart decision a defeat.

 Hope and potential are both alive and well in Fort Pierce.